 - Dormitories for people with disabilities

 There are several ways to get a job as a nursing assistant in Germany.
-Most common for locals as well as foreigners without nursing qualification is to complete a nursing assistant apprenticeship.
-Foreign nurses can work as a nursing assistant in Germany while their nursing degree is going through recognition.
+Most common for locals and foreigners without nursing qualifications is to complete a nursing assistant apprenticeship.
+Foreign nurses can work as nursing assistants in Germany while their nursing degree goes through recognition.

-This way they can gain experience working in German hospitals, earn some money, and learn German at the same time.
-After their degree gets the recognition they will be upgraded to the nursing position.
+This way, they can gain experience working in German hospitals, earn some money, and learn German simultaneously.
+After their degree gets recognized, they will be upgraded to a nursing position.

-To become a qualified nursing assistant in Germany, students attend a 1-2 years long vocational training, which is paid.
-After completion, they are eligible to work full-time as a nursing assistant in Germany and other European countries.
+To become a qualified nursing assistant in Germany, students attend a 1-2 years-long vocational training, which is paid.
+After completion, they can work full-time as a nursing assistant in Germany and other European countries.